 The RIBA ICE McAslan Bursary was established in 2004 and aimed at architectural and engineering students and graduates, committed to the progress of environmental and social issues.
 Since then the bursary has enabled a diverse range of successfully realised design projects.
 In 2012 following generous support from John McAslan + Partners, the RIBA ICE McAslan Bursary was relaunched, with a focus on the power of design as an instrument for positive change.

 In 2014, we are delighted to announce the continuation of the RIBA McAslan Bursary.
 Funded by a contribution of £10,000 from the Environment Agency, the 2015 Bursary scheme will be launched in spring 2015.
-The Department of Business, Innovation and Skills have also agreed to support the Bursary scheme as advisors, while the Institution of Civil Engineers (ICE) will continue as partners.
+The Government Chief Construction Adviser will support the Bursary scheme as an advisor, while the Institution of Civil Engineers (ICE) will continue as partners.

 The Bursary supports architecture and engineering students, graduates and newly qualified architects and engineers, and promotes innovation and excellence in architecture and design for the benefit of communities and the environment.
 It will support an individual or team to develop and realise a design research project.
 Projects will be expected to demonstrate progress towards a sustainable solution that improves the physical environment for communities and tackles the challenges posed by climate change or weather extremes.
 Applicants will be welcome to apply for grants of up to £5,000 to support their project.

 Be enrolled in a RIBA validated Part 1, 2 or 3 course or with candidate course status, in the UK or overseas or have been granted a place of study in a validated or candidate Architecture course by the beginning of the period covered by the Bursary (Part 2 only), or

 Be enrolled in a JBM-accredited undergraduate or JBM-approved postgraduate programme, or